 Solver is a Microsoft Excel add-in program.
 The Solver is a part of the collection of What-If Analysis tools that we can use in Excel to test different situations.
 We can solve decision-making issues using the Excel tool Solver by finding the most perfect solutions.
 They also analyze how each possibility impacts the worksheet’s output.

-Novices might find this topic a little complicated, but the step-by-step instruction provided in this article will help you understand how the Solver tool can be employed to make decisions.
+Novices might find this topic a little complicated, but the step-by-step instructions provided in this article will help you understand how the Solver tool can be employed to make decisions.
 Let’s first examine how to make the Solver add-in available in Excel.

 You can access Solver by choosing Data ➪ Analyze ➪ Solver.
 Sometimes it may happen that this command isn’t available, you have to install the Solver add-in using the following steps: